 Replace processed foods with REAL foods

 EAT REAL FOOD.
 If you can’t pronounce it, you probably shouldn’t be eating it.
-Many processed foods pack chemicals and preservatives in their food.
+Many companies pack chemicals and preservatives in their food.
 While this may increase the shelf life of the product, it will often raise the sodium content as well as increase your risk for other conditions.

 The best advice I’ve ever heard is that grocery shopping should involve only shopping the “periphery” of the store.
-This allows you to maximize on fresh fruits, vegetables, and lean meats, while keeping you away from boxed foods.
+This behavior allows you to maximize on fresh fruits, vegetables, and lean meats while keeping you away from boxed foods.
 Consume a wide variety of brightly colored fruits and vegetables.
-This variety will increase your consumption of key nutrients like vitamins C and E, beta-carotene and zinc.
+This variety will increase your consumption of vital nutrients like vitamins C and E, beta-carotene, and zinc.

 Reduce intake of sugars, refined sugars, and starches

-Sugars can be classified into 3 main categories: simple sugars, refined sugars, and cellulose/fiber.
-Below are examples of each category:
+We classify sugars into three main categories: simple sugars, refined sugars, and cellulose/fiber.
+Below are examples of each class: